bet4a/d3wiki/Home.md

     python -m http.server 8888 &

-If you have have PHP installed you could try
+If you have PHP installed you could try

     php -S localhost:8888